arcage/crystal-email/README.md

 # EMail for Crystal

-Simple e-mail sending library for the **Crystal**([https://crystal-lang.org/](https://crystal-lang.org/)).
+Simple email sending library for the **Crystal**([https://crystal-lang.org/](https://crystal-lang.org/)).

 You can:

-- construct an e-mail with a plain text message, a HTML message and/or some attachment files.
+- construct an email with a plain text message, a HTML message and/or some attachment files.
 - include resources(e.g. images) used in the HTML message.
-- set multiple recipients to the e-mail.
+- set multiple recipients to the email.
-- use multibyte characters(only UTF-8) in the e-mail.
+- use multibyte characters(only UTF-8) in the email.
-- send the e-mail by using local or remote SMTP server.
+- send the email by using local or remote SMTP server.
 - use TLS connection by `STARTTLS` command.
 - use SMTP-AUTH by `AUTH PLAIN` or `AUTH LOGIN` when using TLS.